 What does IEEE stand for, you may wonder?
 The letters IEEE stand for the Institute of Electrical and Electronics Engineers.
 It is a professional association of electric engineering and associated disciplines.
 It was formed in 1963 on the basis of two American establishments – the Institute of Radio Engineers and the American Institute of Electrical Engineers.

-Being the largest association of technical professionals in the world, the IEEE sets the bar for aspiring technical specialists and researchers.
+Being the largest association of technical professionals in the world, the IEEE report format sets the bar for aspiring technical specialists and researchers.
 To outline the standards for writing and organizing academic works in relevant fields, the IEEE has established its own writing style manual.

 The IEEE style consists of 2 critical elements: